 Is Your Company Effectively Managing Its Multi-Generational Workforce?

-Experts now report that the modern workplace may soon have employees ranging in age from 18 to 80.
+The modern workplace may soon have employees ranging in age from 18 to 80.
 With fresh-faced newcomers coming into the workplace where the established middle generation dominates the decision-making, can the workplace weather the inherent differences?
 Each generation in the workplace brings different value judgments, stereotypes and workplace-based aspirations.
 These differences form the basis for potential conflict.
 What can management do in order to overcome these differences and create a workplace that fosters productivity and intergenerational harmony?
 Knowing what motivates each group is the first step in the right direction.

 Pre-Boomers, born between 1925 and 1945 comprise the first and smallest group represented in the modern workplace.
 This techno-challenged group is normally comprised of good team players, who are also loyal and hard-working.